Endometriosis vs. Adenomyosis

 Treatment

-There is currently no cure for either endometriosis, and for adenomyosis, the only cure is removal of the uterus.
-However, doctors can manage both conditions using surgical and non-surgical approaches depending on the severity of symptoms
+There is currently no cure for either endometriosis or adenomyosis, and the only cure for adenomyosis is the removal of the uterus.
+However, doctors can manage both conditions using surgical and non-surgical approaches, depending on the severity of symptoms.

 In case of endometriosis, laparoscopic deep excision surgery is the gold standard of treatment to remove endometrial lesions.

-In the case of adenomyosis, the only way to completely treat the disease is hysterectomy.
+In the case of adenomyosis, the only way to treat the disease entirely is hysterectomy.
 However, this should only be the last resort.
-For example, laparoscopic deep excisional adenomyosis surgery can be performed to prevent the uterus from being removed and facilitating future pregnancies.
+For example, laparoscopic deep excisional adenomyosis surgery can be performed to prevent the uterus from being removed and facilitate future pregnancies.
 A surgical technique called the Osada procedure can also be performed.
 Here, the uterine wall is reconstructed after adenomyotic tissues are excised.
-This technique can reduce symptoms of dysmenorrhea and patients can go back to normal menstruation and deliver healthy babies.
+This technique can reduce symptoms of dysmenorrhea, and patients can go back to normal menstruation and deliver healthy babies.

-Medical treatments exist as well that can help with symptoms, but will may not reverse the disease or slow the progress of disease in every patient.
-The first-line medical treatments are hormonal, either progesterone only-based medication (pills or hormonal IUD), or combined hormonal medication (both estrogen and progesterone).
-In certain cases, gonadotropin releasing hormone (GnRH) agonists or antagonists may be used as well.
+Medical treatments exist as well that can help with symptoms, but may not reverse the disease or slow the progression of the disease in every patient.
+The first-line medical treatments are hormonal, either progesterone-only-based medication (pills or hormonal IUD) or combined hormonal medication (both estrogen and progesterone).
+In some instances, gonadotropin-releasing hormone (GnRH) agonists or antagonists may be used as well.

-For both endometriosis and adenomyosis, treatments should be tailored to each patient based on what they have tried in the past, what their symptoms are, and what their goals are in family planning.
+For both endometriosis and adenomyosis, treatments should be tailored to each patient based on what they have tried in the past, their symptoms, and their goals in family planning.

 Get a Second Opinion